-The Vanderpool’s two children both attend(ed) La Costa Canyon H.S.
-Jon is a Master and Group Leader in the Welsh Chapter of the American Inn of Court.
-He’s an Elder and at Christ Presbyterian Church, Rancho La Costa and enjoys crafting and delivering Congregational prayers.
-He serves on the Advisory Committee of the Jay Y. Vanderpool Memorial Scholarship Fund.
+Jon’s two children both attend(ed) La Costa Canyon H.S.
+He is a Master and Group Leader in the Welsh Chapter of the American Inn of Court; an Elder and at Christ Presbyterian Church, Rancho La Costa; a Board member with Partnerships with Industry www.pwiworks.org; and serves on the Advisory Committee of the Jay Y. Vanderpool Memorial Scholarship Fund.
 Jon enjoys cycling as part of his work commute and has ridden and raised contributions for the Tour de Cure (juvenile diabetes) and Challenged Athletes Foundation.
 He’s fond of Presidential biographies.

 - State Bar of California

 - Member San Diego County Bar Association (SDCBA)

 - Member Consumer Attorneys of San Diego (CASD)

 - Master, American Inns of Court, Welsh Inn, San Diego

 Johnson v.
 City of San Diego: Title VII retaliation on behalf of 3rd generation City employee.
 Unanimous $350,000 verdict.

 Banks v.
 General Atomics: Fraud/breach of contract. $14.7 million verdict ($5.8 million judgment).